PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Defenses

 \subsection{Duplicate Text Filtering}

-generates each poisoned text independently in both black-box and white-box settings.
-As a result, it is possible that some poisoned texts could be the same.
+generates each malicious text independently in both black-box and white-box settings.
+As a result, it is possible that some malicious texts could be the same.
 Thus, we could filter those duplicate texts to defend against {\name}.
 We add experiments to filter duplicate texts under the default setting in Section~\ref{sec:exp}.
-In particular, we calculate the hash value (using the SHA-256 hash function) for each text in a poisoned knowledge database and remove texts with the same hash value.
+In particular, we calculate the hash value (using the SHA-256 hash function) for each text in a corrupted knowledge database and remove texts with the same hash value.
 Table~\ref{tab:dup-filter-defense} compares the ASR with and without defense.
-We find that the ASR is the same, which means duplicate text filtering cannot successfully filter poisoned texts.
-The reason is that the sub-text $I$ (generated by GPT-4 in our experiment) in each poisoned text is different, resulting in diverse poisoned texts.
+We find that the ASR is the same, which means duplicate text filtering cannot successfully filter malicious texts.
+The reason is that the sub-text $I$ (generated by GPT-4 in our experiment) in each malicious text is different, resulting in diverse malicious texts.